CGN crop collections

 CGN cereals collection

-The collection consists of Avena (oat), Hordeum (barley) and Triticum (wheat).
-The small grain cereal collection originated mostly from the former Foundation for Agricultural Plant Breeding (SVP) and the Department of Plant Breeding of the Agricultural University of Wageningen (IVP).
+The collection consists of accessions of wheat, barley and oat.
+The basis of the collection is formed by the work collections of the former Foundation for Agricultural Plant Breeding (SVP) and the Department of Plant Breeding of the Agricultural University of Wageningen (IVP).
+Additional material was added from other, mainly Dutch, institutions and private breeding companies.

 CGN crucifers collection